 Make the hummus base:

-There lots of recipes for hummus, but this one is good to use as a base for this dip.
-Take a 15 ounce can of chickpeas, 2 or 3 garlic cloves, 4 level tablespoons tahini, 4 tablespoons lemon juice (or a little more, if needed), and a pinch each of salt, cumin and black pepper.
+Take a 15 ounce can of chickpeas, 1 garlic clove, 4 level tablespoons tahini, 4 tablespoons lemon juice (or a little more, if needed), and a pinch each of salt, cumin and black pepper.
 Whip them up in a food processor until you get a smooth consistency.
-To that mixture add 3 tablespoons Greek yogurt and 2 tablespoons olive oil.
+To that mixture add 3 tablespoons Greek yoghurt and 2 tablespoons olive oil.
 Whip the mixture up some more and that should do it for the base of the dip.